DZimo/tinyLanguageParser/README.md

 you will get the results either in run prompt or log.txt if it is a valid you get the constructed AST in both JSON format and BMP format for image representation otherwise in case it is an invalid program then you get the error.

+In case you want to run Tests you must first read how i'm handling tests, then just compile the code and run it.
+Basically the tests are methods that have try catch inside and you must expect the resulting output ( string error ) to see if it passes or no.

 # HOW IT WORKS ?
 I wrote a Lexer and Parser from scratch depending on the provided EBNF grammar for this Tiny Programming Language.
 The Lexer class first lex the given script in form of tokens, the whitespaces and comments are skipped then we parse those tokens one by one using Top Down Parsing technique to go from